Adam-it/cli-for-microsoft-365-extension/README.md

-# CLI for Microsoft 365 extension snippets
+# CLI for Microsoft 365 extension

-This extension adds snippets with all possible commands from CLI for Microsoft 365.
+This extension provides functionalities that may be helpful when creating scripts using CLI for Microsoft 365.
+Currently the extension provides:
+- snippets with all possible commands
+- syntax support
+- docs viewer inside vscode

 Please check [CLI for Microsoft 365 docs](https://pnp.github.io/cli-microsoft365/) for more information.

 ## ⚠️ Please be aware